 Note: This section helps to illustrate how multiple competencies can be demonstrated across many experiences, activities, and parts of your application.

 Demonstrates a desire to help others and sensitivity to others’ needs and feelings; demonstrates a desire to alleviate others’ distress; recognizes and acts on his/her responsibilities to society; locally, nationally, and globally.

 Demonstrates an awareness of others’ needs, goals, feelings, and the ways that social and behavioral cues affect peoples’ interactions and behaviors; adjusts behaviors appropriately in response to these cues; treats others with respect.

 Intentionally developed strong relationships with peers, faculty, staff, and mentors in the medical field, while also mentoring and supporting others in their journey.
 SHPEP.

 Demonstrates knowledge of socio-cultural factors that affect interactions and behaviors; shows an appreciation and respect for multiple dimensions of diversity; recognizes and acts on the obligation to inform one’s own judgment; engages diverse and competing perspectives as a resource for learning, citizenship, and work; recognizes and appropriately addresses bias in themselves and others; interacts effectively with people from diverse backgrounds.

-Cultural Competence: Strong focus on supporting underserved communities, attends an HBCU with a med school and hospital that has a strong history and focus on supporting the quality of life of people of color, and low-income residents of the community.
+Strong focus on supporting underserved communities, attends an HBCU with a med school and hospital that has a strong history and focus on supporting the quality of life of people of color, and low-income residents of the community.
 SHPEP.